War against the Islamic State: U.S. airstrikes

 On 19 December 2014, US General James Terry announced that the number of US airstrikes on ISIL had increased to 1,361.

 On 25 December 2014, Hassan Saeed Al-Jabouri, the ISIL governor of Mosul, who was also known as Abu Taluut, was killed by a US-led Coalition airstrike in Mosul.
 It was also reported that the US planned to retake the city of Mosul in January 2015.

 On 15 January 2015, it was reported that over 16,000 airstrikes had been carried out by the Coalition.
 The U.S. Air Force has carried out around 60 percent of all strikes.
 Among them, F-16s performed 41 percent of all sorties, followed by the F-15E at 37 percent, then the A-10 at 11 percent, the B-1 bomber at eight percent, and the F-22 at 3 percent.
 The remaining 40 percent has been carried out by the US Navy and allied nations.

 On 20 January 2015, the SOHR reported that al-Baghdadi, the leader of ISIL, had been wounded in an airstrike in Al-Qa'im, an Iraqi border town held by ISIL, and as a result, withdrew to Syria.

 On 21 January 2015, the US began coordinating airstrikes with a Kurdish launched offensive, to help them begin the planned operation to retake the city of Mosul.

 On 21 July 2015, it was reported that nearly 44,000 sorties have flown since August 2014.

 Throughout 2015, the vast majority of bombs and missiles launched by the US (approximately 22,000 of 23,000 total) were directed at targets in Iraq and Syria, according to the Council on Foreign Relations.

+In 2016, the Pulse nightclub shooting was carried out in retaliation for the U.S. Airstrikes in Iraq and Syria.

 In 2019 U.S military carried out an airstrike in Baghuz town in Syria leading to death of 64 women and children, marking the largest civilian casualty incidents of the war against the Islamic State.
 The incident was concealed by the U.S. military and it was reported by the New York Times for the first time on November 14, 2021.

 In June 2020, coalition aircraft destroyed three ISIL camps in northern Iraq.